The Boat Race 1870: Race

 According to Drinkwater, despite Oxford being "manifestly the weaker crew", they were pre-race favourites based on their "prestige".
 A report in The Graphic noted that only two steamers were present, following the race, one carrying the umpire, the other to transport the Edward, Prince of Wales (who later became King Edward VII) and the Francis, Prince of Teck amongst others.

-Oxford won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Oxford.
+Oxford won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Cambridge.
 Cambridge took an early lead even though their stroke rate was lower than that of the Dark Blues, and led by three-quarters of a length by the time the crews shot Hammersmith Bridge.
 Oxford stayed in touch for the next 0.5 mile but following a spurt, they almost levelled the race by Chiswick Eyot.
 Cambridge's stroke John Goldie led a surge to pull back ahead of Oxford, and despite their best efforts, Oxford could not recover.
 Cambridge won by 1 1/2 lengths in a time of 22 minutes 4 seconds.
 The victory was Cambridge's first since the 1860 race, and brought the overall record to 16–11 in Oxford's favour.